 Students enrolled in Grade 6 during the school year must complete one semester with a passing grade in each of the following courses: mathematics, English or reading, and in science for promotion to Grade 7.
 Students enrolled in Grade 7 must complete one semester with a passing grade in each of the following courses: in mathematics, English or reading, science, and social studies.
-Students enrolled in Grade 8 must complete three semesters with a passing grade in mathematics, three semesters with a passing grade in English or reading, two semesters of science, and two semesters of social studies during the seventh and eighth grade years for promotion to high school.
+Students enrolled in Grade 8 must complete three semesters with a passing grade in english or reading, two semesters of science, and two semesters of social studies during the seventh and eighth grade years for promotion to high school.